jstutters/pirec/docs/tutorial.rst

 Running the pipeline
 --------------------

-Finally we use :func:`pipeline.run <plumbium.processresult.Pipeline.run>` to
+Finally we use :func:`pipeline.run <pirec.processresult.Pipeline.run>` to
 execute the pipeline.

 .. code:: python